fallingduck/manutius/README.md

 Because you will need to authenticate to push your site to the server, it would be best to ensure security by TLS or perhaps
 [secure layer-3 protocols](https://github.com/cjdelisle/cjdns).
 The easiest way
-to safely open your new PatchServ site to the world is probably by proxying the locally bound server through a web server like lighttpd, nginx, or Apache.
+to safely open your new PatchServ site to the world in conjunction with other services is probably by proxying the locally bound server through a web server like lighttpd, nginx, or Apache.

 ## Collaboration